 When a survey sample is drawn from a population, the proportions of segments within the sample (by age, income, or other key variables) may not match the distribution of those segments within the population.
 The sample's distribution may be different due to sampling techniques, varying degrees of nonresponse from segments of the population, or a survey design that was not able to cover the entire population.
 It is possible to improve the relation between the sample and the population from which it was drawn by applying weights to the sample that match the proportions present in the population.
-This process is known as sample-balancing, or raking.
-Because the sample methodology for the 2022 Annual Mutual Fund Shareholder Tracking Survey was changed to the KnowledgePanel®, it was necessary to adjust the weighting methodology for the survey.
-For the 2022 data, an initial design weight was created for each respondent that reflected their probability of selection from the panel.
-A second stage of weighting included the standard raking to control totals based on census region, householder age, household income, educational attainment of the head of household, gender of the head of household, and the race/ ethnicity of the head of household from the most recent version of the Annual Social and Economic Supplement (ASEC) to the Current Population Survey (CPS).
-The weighting adjusts for differences among the households sampled in the ICI survey and the population of US households.
+This process is known as sample-balancing or raking.8 Because the sample methodology for the 2022 Annual Mutual Fund Shareholder Tracking Survey was changed to the KnowledgePanel®, it was necessary to adjust the weighting methodology for the survey.
+For the 2022 and 2023 data, an initial design weight was created for each respondent that reflected their probability of selection from the panel.
+A second stage of weighting included the standard raking to control totals based on census region, householder age, household income, educational attainment of the head of household, gender of the head of household, and the race/ ethnicity of the head of household from the most recent version of the Annual Social and Economic Supplement (ASEC) to the Current Population Survey (CPS).9 The weighting adjusts for differences among the households sampled in the ICI survey and the population of US households.

-Due to the changes in the survey sampling and weighting methodology for this year, the 2022 data are not directly comparable to earlier data.
-Caution should be exercised when comparing data from the 2022 survey to earlier results.
+Due to the changes in the survey sampling and weighting methodology in 2022, the 2022 and 2023 data are not directly comparable to earlier data.
+Caution should be exercised when comparing data from the 2023 survey to results prior to 2022.